Introduction

 Sailing without a guide opens up a world of possibilities for those looking to explore at their own pace.
 The freedom to choose your course and stop at the places that most catch your eye is one of the greatest appeals of this experience.
 There's no pressure or schedule to follow, allowing you to enjoy the beauty of the sea and the coast in a more intimate and personal way.
 Plus, the silence that comes from not following a large group of people on a predefined route can make you feel more connected to the nature around you.

-Another benefit of this way of sailing is the opportunity to discover hidden corners and secluded beaches that guided tours may miss.
+Another benefit of this style of sailing is the opportunity to discover hidden corners and secluded beaches that guided tours may miss.
 With a little curiosity and a sense of adventure, you can explore stunning coves, snorkel in crystal-clear waters, or simply enjoy the moment in a serene setting.
-Among the advantages of becoming the captain of your own jet ski are:
+The advantages of becoming the captain of your own jet ski include:

-- Flexibility: Modify your itinerary based on the weather or your preferences for the day.
+- Flexibility: Modify your itinerary based on the weather or your preferences of the day.

 - Connection: Feel a greater connection with the sea and its surroundings by being the architect of your journey.